Krastanov/parlamentaren-kontrol/README.md

     the database connections in the scripts are usually started by a user different than `postgres` (basically, you should have the following line:
     `local   all   all   trust`)
+ 3. Matplotlib needs certain fonts to be installed.
+On linux make sure that `/usr/share/fonts/truetype/freefont` is present (and update the font cache) or just `apt-get install fonts-freefont-ttf ` on debian.
+You may need to remove font caches from the `.matplotlib` directory.
- 3. In order to set up the database, craw the parliament site and generate html reports run `sh start_over.sh`.
+ 4. In order to set up the database, craw the parliament site and generate html reports run `sh start_over.sh`.

 Remark: Be sure to have correctly set your locales to UTF8, otherwise much of